o3de/o3de.org/content/docs/userguide/refine-simulationg-using-debug-mode.md

+description: ' Use debug mode to refine the simulated object''s movement in &ALYlong;. '
+slug: refine-simulationg-using-debug-mode
+title: 'Using Debug Mode to Refine the Simulation '
+---
 # Using Debug Mode to Refine the Simulation<a name="refine-simulationg-using-debug-mode"></a>

 In the following procedure, use the debug mode to refine the simulated object's movement\.